 Other academic projects include research in the field of graphic novels and comics.
 The emphasis of these side projects is put on the representation of the city in Batman and Green Arrow.

-From September 2017 onwards, Lisann is taking over the editorial position for the academic blog Swisspeare, which publishes events and news on Shakespeare in Switzerland.
+Lisann is the editor of the academic blog Swisspeare, which publishes events and news on Shakespeare in Switzerland.

 Lisann actively supports the arts by being an alumni as well as the founder of the Blueprint Masquerades, the former English Drama Group of Zurich.